Home hero arrow

 The lowdown on British pounds

-In 1487 the shilling was born, with the pound coin following along just two years later.
+• In 1487 the shilling was born, with the pound coin following along just two years later.
 Gold coins were introduced in 1560 and copper pennies in 1672.
-In 1694, the world’s first central bank, the Bank of England was formed and notes were introduced as a way of saying ‘I owe you’, promising to pay the bearer the full amount in gold deposits.

-You might hear someone referring to a British pound as sterling, a quid, squid or a nicker.
-Whatever you call it, the British currency is one that’s steeped in history and is the fourth most traded in the world.
+Today, common slang for the British pound includes “sterling”, “quid”, “squid” and “nicker”.
+Whatever you call it, British currency is one that’s steeped in history and is the fourth most traded in the world.

 A look back at British pound to Australian dollar rates

-Back in 1966 when the Australian dollar was first introduced, it was fixed against the British pound at a rate of 1 AUD to 0.4 GBP.
-The peg was adjusted to US dollars on 9 September 1973 and set at 1 AUD to 1.487 USD, making the Australian dollar worth 0.58 British pounds, based on the USD/GBP rate of the time.
+When the Australian dollar launched in 1966, it was fixed against the British pound at a rate of 1 AUD to 0.4 GBP.
+By September 1973, the peg was adjusted to US dollars and set at 1 AUD to 1.487 USD, making the Australian dollar worth 0.58 British pounds, based on the USD/GBP rate of the time.

 Over the next two decades, the Australian dollar faced huge fluctuations.
-The Black Monday stock market crash of October 1987 plunged the country into a recession throughout the early ‘90s, and the rate of Australian dollars to pounds fell from £0.75 to between £0.30 and £0.50 for much of the decade.
+The Black Monday stock market crash of October 1987 plunged the country into a recession throughout the early ‘90s, and the AUD to GBP conversion rate fell from £0.75 to between £0.30 and £0.50 for much of the decade.

 Top Currencies